Parton distribution functions from scalar light-front parton gas model: The microcanonical molecular dynamics ensemble description of the light-front parton gas

-In quantum field theory, the light front quantization condition is specified at a fixed light front time $x^+=x^0+x^3$.
-The longitudinal spatial coordinate is given by $x^-=x^0-x^3$, orthogonal to $x^+$.
+The light-front quantization condition of a quantum field theory is specified at a fixed light-front time ${x^+=x^0+x^3}$.
+The longitudinal spatial coordinate is given by $x^-=x^0-x^3$ orthogonal to $x^+$.
 The conjugate momenta of $x^+$ and $x^-$ are $p^-=p^0-p^3$ and $p^+=p^0+p^3$, respectively~\cite{Brodsky:1997de}.
-In the initial investigation of the light front parton gas model, we ignore statistics and dynamics due to particle spin.
-Furthermore, we ignore quantum field theory effects and arrive at a parton model whose dynamics is given by classical mechanics.
-Particle creation and annihilation are also disabled, resulting in the systems with a fixed number of partons.
+In the initial investigation of the light-front parton gas model, we ignore both statistics and dynamics of particle spin.
+We further ignore quantum field theory effects and arrive at a parton model whose dynamics is given by classical mechanics.
+Particle creation and annihilation are also disabled, resulting in systems with a fixed number of particles.

-Let us consider the parton gas system whose Hamiltonian consists of the light front kinetic energy for non-interacting scalar partons:
+Let us consider the parton gas system whose Hamiltonian consists of the light-front kinetic energy for non-interacting scalar partons:

 Here $\overrightarrow{p}^\perp_j$ and $p_j^+$ are the transverse momentum and the longitudinal momentum of the $j$-th parton.
-The $\mathbf{p}$ represents all of the $3N$ momentum variables.
-Notice that all $p_j^+$ are positive definite.
-Although there is no coordinate space interaction in Eq.~\eqref{eq:def_P-_LFPG}, we use $\mathbf{q}$ to represent the coordinates of the partons.
-For simplicity, all partons are of the same mass.
+The vector $\mathbf{p}$ represents all of the $3N$ momentum variables $\{ p_j^+,\, {\overrightarrow{p}^\perp_j} \}$.
+Notice that all $p_j^+$ are positive definite for massive particles, because the point of ${p_j^+ = 0}$ cannot be reached when the total energy is finite.
+The limit of ${p_j^+ \rightarrow 0}$ is a kinematic singularity when the particles are massless, but measures $0$ after integrations in the phase space.
+Although there is no coordinate-space interaction in Eq.~\eqref{eq:def_P-_LFPG}, we keep the vector $\mathbf{q}$ to represent the light-front coordinates of all partons.
+The mass of the $j$-th parton is given by $m_j$, allowing the system under consideration to consist particles of different masses.

-We are interested in the structure of an isolated hadron.
-Therefore the system of partons is not in thermal contact with a reservoir, nor does it exchange particles with another hadron.
-We also assume that partons reach thermal equilibrium before the hadron decays.
-Then the phase space distribution of the partons is given by the microcanonical ensemble.
+We are interested in the structure of an isolated bound state.
+Therefore the system of partons is not in thermal contact with a reservoir, nor does it exchange particles with another source.
+We also assume that partons reach thermal equilibrium before the bound state decays.
+The phase-space distribution of the partons is consequently given by the microcanonical ensemble.